Solving the mystery of a 140-year-old thrift store violin

 Underneath were three lines of Russian Cyrillic characters.

-Intrigued, Öqvist spent the next few days trying to translate these etchings-- but he struggled to make progress.
+Intrigued, Öqvist spent the next few days trying to translate these etchings -- but he struggled to make progress.

 "I really couldn't get that far, so I just put the violin in the closet and thought, 'Well, someday, I'll get to the bottom of this mystery,'" says Öqvist today.
 "But, you know, things that you put away, they stay hidden away until you find some reason to take care of them."